The prognosis is bleak: More health-care companies are being sued for lack of digital accessibility

 Achieving digital accessibility

-So how can health-care companies ensure their online experiences are accessible?
-Engage with eSSENTIAL Accessibility.
+So how can healthcare companies ensure their online experiences are accessible?
+Engage with Level Access.
 We will equip your organization with all of the tools, resources, expertise, training, and legal support needed to provide an inclusive online experience, whether on one website or across a portfolio of assets.
 We support your legal counsel to maintain compliance with applicable laws.
-But most importantly, we help you create a barrier-free user experience for all of your patients, enabling them to seamlessly interact with the critical health-care information and services they need, whenever they need them.
+But most importantly, we help you create a barrier-free user experience for all of your patients, enabling them to seamlessly interact with the critical healthcare information and services they need, whenever they need them.
 Request a demo today.